20 Tips For Amazing Real Estate Instagram Posts

 New sellers and buyers are always hesitant to take the first step because they're afraid of following bad advice; that's where you come in, with your amazing real estate tips.

-You can easily create Instagram sized graphics (1080 by 1080 pixels) with Canva.
+Think of fun and educational real estate infographics that you can share on Instagram.
+You can also easily create Instagram sized graphics (1080 by 1080 pixels) with Canva.
 Choose from hundreds of templates, text, pictures, and layouts.

 13. Give People a Sneak Peak into your Life